pedrogaldiano/learning-python/my-projects/workout-creator/README.md

 * Get the [exercise database](https://github.com/davejt/exercise) in CSV ==== [OK]
 * Delete the database created with the exrx.net data ==== [OK]
 * Delete the python file with the scrapping application ==== [OK]
 * I decided to delete everything, most of the files were dependents on the scrapping or database.
-So it didn't make sense to keep them.
+So it didn't make sense to keep some of them.
+* Create a SQLite database with the data from the CSV file

 #### Fourth: Now I have to create a code that will choose those exercises, but HOW?
 * No idea.. hahahaha